buildpacks/rfcs/text/0000-app-mixins.md

 - [Add root buildpack as interface for app image extension RFC](https://github.com/buildpacks/rfcs/pull/77)
 - [App Image Extensions (OS packages)](https://github.com/buildpacks/rfcs/pull/23)
+- Allow application developers to use root buildpacks in `project.toml`.
+This would have significant performance implications, and creates a "foot gun" in qhich end users could build images they are not able to maintain.
+For this reason, we are holding off on a generic root buildpack feature.

 # Prior Art
 [prior-art]: #prior-art